Introduction to the Project

 Thus, by focusing on democratisation conflicts the project is mainly concerned with domestic rather than inter-state conflicts.
 Democratisation conflicts are conflicts that are either triggered by the transition process or caused by incomplete consolidation.

-For our research we identify three main arenas of democratisation conflicts:
+For our research we identify four main arenas of democratisation conflicts:

 - Citizenship and collective identities;

 - Electoral conflicts; and

 As these are played out in the media, their dynamics – whether they escalate into open violence or whether a compromise between the adversaries can be found – depends to a large degree on how differences are communicated in the public arena.
 A better understanding of the role of the media in these conflicts is therefore essential for developing effective communication interventions for conflict prevention and conflict management.